Flag of Queensland: 1963 to present

 Following Queen Elizabeth II decision to use the Crown of St Edward as her royal cypher, in 1963 the State Emblem and the State flag was once again updated with the design of the crown following the preference of the monarch.

 King Charles III decided to use the Tudor Crown on his royal cypher following his accession to the throne in 2022.
-However, the Queensland government stated on 4 May 2023 that they do not plan to update the crown on the state emblem or flag.
+However, the Labor Queensland government stated on 4 May 2023 that they do not plan to update the crown on the state emblem or flag.
+This position was maintained by the newly elected Liberal-National government on 31 January 2026.